 Despite the high demands of this multi-channel market, there are still ways for smaller ecommerce sites to compete with their bigger counterparts.
-The goal for these retailers should be to retain their customers after they’ve been drawn to their store.
+The goal for these retailers should be to retain their customers after they’ve been drawn to their online store.
 This can be done by creating a trustworthy environment that provides customers with the same comfort level that they would receive in a brick and mortar store.

 In order to build that perfect sense of trust with your customers, it is important to be completely honest with the people that are visiting your site.
 This means clearly displaying return policies, contact information, privacy policies, and most importantly, shipping information.
 Being upfront with customers before they make a purchase is crucial to building trust and creating long-term customers.
 Having transparency with customers lets them know more about your business and makes them feel comfortable when making purchases from your site.
 Furthermore, providing reputable payment options such as Authorize.net, Google Checkout, and Paypal gives customers ease of mind when making credit card payments on your site.

 In addition to making your online support readily available to customers and guiding them through the sales experience, it is also important to make your products available to customers at all times.
 With increasing sales of smart phones and tablet devices, mobile transactions are becoming increasingly popular.
 Because of this, it’s necessary for retailers to have versions of their sites that are optimized for these mobile platforms.
 For some smaller retailers, developing a mobile site can seem like a daunting task, but ecommerce platforms are adding m-commerce solutions to their platforms to make mobile sites available to all retailers.
 Additionally, mobile technologies such as responsive design allow retailers to have mobile versions of their full site without sacrificing content.